googlemaps/last-mile-fleet-solution-samples/getting-started.md

     ```

     You will be prompted to sign into your Google account and grant access to
     the Google Cloud SDK.
 Accept and continue.
+The account you use must have the
+    "Service Account Token Creator" role on this project.

 1. Enable your Google account to be used as Application Default Credentials.
     This should only be done in a testing scenario, not production!